blinkupsdk/docs/Manual-SDK.md

 ## Core presence loop

-The core value of bLinkup is getting a list of a user's friends who are at the same event as the user.
-Users check themselves in and out explicitly — either through the bLinkup UI, or with the `setUserAtEvent` call below.
+The core value of BlinkUp is getting a list of a user's friends who are at the same event as the user.
+Users check themselves in and out explicitly — either through the BlinkUp UI, or with the `setUserAtEvent` call below.
 On Android the check-in is verified against the device's (foreground) location; no background location or geofencing is used.

 #### Getting notified about automatic check in/out (iOS only)